-The Affluence Group does not offer captive insurance planning.
+The Affluence Group does not offer captive insurance management services.
 We recognize the importance and potential benefits of utilizing a captive insurance arrangement to complement your risk management needs and are happy to refer you to a dedicated team established for the purpose of counseling and facilitating domestic captive arrangements.

 A Captive Insurance company (Captive) is a property and casualty insurance company established to provide coverage primarily for a parent company.
 In many cases, the owner of the parent company is also the owner of the Captive; however, the arrangement may be alternatively structured so the Captive is owned by another person, entity, or trust.